nclalperen/emwave-c/PHASE_2.5_INTEGRATION_PLAN.md

 After completing Phase 2 (Professional Transformation), we identified that valuable wizard functions exist but are hidden.
 Rather than revive the monolithic wizard window, we'll **redistribute functionality** into existing panels where users expect to find them.

 **Key Principle:** Modern UI paradigm - put controls where they're needed, not in a separate configuration wizard.

+**Completion Summary (2025-11-20):**
+- Sources, Materials/Blocks, and Simulation Setup are integrated into the ImGui panels with create/edit/delete flows and live apply paths.
+- Material blocks pull directly from the Phase 2 material library, support default creation and from-library creation, allow filtering/swatching, and auto-apply to the solver.
+- Grid/domain/boundary controls are exposed in the setup panel with restart handling; documentation/validation now tracked for sign-off.

 ---